oracle/python-oracledb/doc/src/user_guide/introduction.rst

 an ``oraaccess.xml`` file, for example to enable auto-tuning of a statement cache.
 See :ref:`optclientfiles`.

-The Oracle Net behavior can optionally be configured with files such as ``tnsnames.ora`` and ``sqlnet.ora``, for example to enable :ref:`network encryption <netencrypt>`.
+The behavior of Oracle Net can optionally be configured with files such as ``tnsnames.ora`` and ``sqlnet.ora``, for example to enable :ref:`network encryption <netencrypt>`.
 See :ref:`optnetfiles`.